 4. Embedded Devices

-Oracle's Java Embedded technologies provide platform and runtime for billions of embedded devices like televisions, SIM cards, Blu-ray Disc players, etc.
+Oracle's Java Embedded technologies provide a platform and runtime for billions of embedded devices like televisions, SIM cards, Blu-ray Disc players, etc.

 Besides these applications, Java is also used for game development, scientific applications (like natural language processing), and many others.